Build a retaining wall

 - associated with the subdivision of a site, particularly a site with a slope

-According to Queensland building regulations, you do not need building approval for a retaining wall if it fulfils the following criteria:
+Queensland building regulations advise you will not need building approval for a retaining wall if:

 - there is no 'surcharge loading' over the 'zone of influence' for the wall (refer to definitions in the Building Regulation 2006 (Schedule 1 Section 3))